Justin Hunter: College career

 Hunter enrolled in the University of Tennessee, where he played for the Tennessee Volunteers football team from 2010 to 2012 and competed for one season on Tennessee's track and field team.
-He majored in Sociology.
 As a true freshman in 2010, Hunter started two of 13 games and had 16 receptions for 415 yards and seven touchdowns, averaging a team-leading 25.9 yards per catch.
 His first touchdown reception was a 35-yard reception that came on a fourth-down play against Florida.
 Coming off the bench against Georgia, he caught four passes for 110 yards.
 In his second career start against the Ole Miss Rebels, he caught three passes for 114 yards, including an 80-yard touchdown.
 He was named to the Coaches' All-SEC Freshman Team.

 In track and field, Hunter set a Tennessee freshman record with a long jump measuring 26'1½".
 He was named a First-team All-American by the U.S. Track & Field and Cross Country Coaches Association in the event and was also named to the SEC Indoor All-Freshman Team.

 Hunter started the first three games of his sophomore season in 2011 before tearing his ACL on his first catch in the game against Florida, which caused him to miss the rest of the season.
 The injury also forced him to quit competing in track and field after one season.
 For his limited season, he had 17 receptions for 314 yards with two touchdowns.
 He caught 6 passes for 146 yards, including an 81-yard touchdown, against Montana in the first game of the season.
 Against Cincinnati, he caught 10 passes for 156 yards and a touchdown.
 At the time of his injury, he was leading the SEC in receptions per game and receiving yards per game.

-Hunter started all 12 games in the 2012 season, and caught 73 passes for 1,083 yards and 9 touchdowns.
+Hunter started all 12 games in the 2012 season, and caught 73 passes for 1,083 yards and nine touchdowns.
 He was third in the SEC in both total receiving yards and receiving yards per game.
 His total of 73 catches was the second-highest in school history for a single season (Marcus Nash had 76 in 1997).
 In the season-opener against N.C.
-State, he had 9 catches for 73 yards.
-Against Missouri, he caught 9 passes for 181 yards, his eighth career game with more than 100 yards receiving.
+State, he had nine catches for 73 yards.
+Against Missouri, he caught nine passes for 181 yards, his eighth career game with more than 100 yards receiving.
 After the 2012 season, he was named to the Coaches' All-SEC Second-team.

-On January 9, 2013, Hunter, along with college teammates Cordarrelle Patterson, Tyler Bray, and Darrington Sentimore, announced his intention to leave college early and declare for the 2013 NFL Draft.
+On January 9, 2013, Hunter, along with college teammates Cordarrelle Patterson, Tyler Bray, and Darrington Sentimore, announced his intention to leave college early and declare for the 2013 NFL draft.